|

 chitlin’ circuit.

-about your vocal start and influences?
+start and influences?

 I had never sung in school or anywhere, but when we got the band together